-- The city implemented a series of public involvement activities intended to meet the permit requirements for public involvement in the development of its current SWMP.
-This process involved presentations to the city administrator and city council at sessions open to the public. - The city participates in the Leadership Council of the KGI Watershed Council to discuss projects and share information relevant to preserving and improving the health of the watershed.
+- City staff gave a presentation to city council on March 10, 2025 on the current state of the stormwater program.
+The meeting was open for public comment. - The city's Committee on Diversity and Engagement completed a community survey in 2025 to gather baseline data on perceptions of Gig Harbor as a "welcoming city" with the intent of improving outreach to overburdened communities. - The city participates in the Leadership Council of the KGI Watershed Council to discuss projects and share information relevant to preserving and improving the health of the watershed.
 Watershed councils are intended to be community-led and are therefore open to and attended by the public and their ideas and comments drive the actions of the organization. - The city makes all stormwater-related codes, standards, and plans available on its website.
 This includes the 2018 Stormwater Comprehensive Plan, current Stormwater Management and Site Development Manual, the current SMAP, Ordinance 1168 Illicit Discharge Detection and Elimination (IDDE), and Ordinance 1169 Code Revisions to Stormwater, Grading and Civil Permits.
-The public is encouraged to offer comments and provide feedback on any of these documents to city staff, at city council meetings and to the mayor. - The city posts and regularly updates a Capital Improvement Projects page on the city website including stormwater projects that the public can monitor and offer comments on to city staff and administration.
+The public is encouraged to offer comments and provide feedback on any of these documents to city staff, at city council meetings and to the mayor.

-- In 2021, Kitsap County received a \$42,000 Municipal Grant of Regional or Statewide Significance (GROSS) from the Department of Ecology to enhance public involvement and participation in overburdened communities for WSSOG.
+- The city posts and regularly updates a Capital Improvement Projects page on the city website including stormwater projects that the public can monitor and offer comments on to city staff and administration. - In 2021, Kitsap County received a \$42,000 Municipal Grant of Regional or Statewide Significance (GROSS) from the Department of Ecology to enhance public involvement and participation in overburdened communities for WSSOG.
 A web-based story map was developed with 23 demographic, socioeconomic, and environmental metrics, viewable at the community or census tract level, to guide WSSOG partners in creating inclusive and equitable outreach.
 In 2023, with assistance from The Athena Group, the final GROSS grant outcomes were delivered, including three workshops to improve outreach strategies and an Outreach and Engagement Report and Implementation Plan for WSSOG members.
-The city was an active participant in this project and intends to actualize the plan's strategies in coordination with WSSOG in the coming years. - The city posts the current SWMP and annual report on the city website. - The city complies with all applicable state and local public notice requirements.
+The city was an active participant in this project and intends to actualize the plan's strategies in coordination with WSSOG in the coming years. - The city posts the current SWMP and annual report on the city website with encouragement to provide feedback. - The city complies with all applicable state and local public notice requirements. - The city updated its ADA policies in 2025 to ensure equitable public communications.

-Table 4 presents the work plan for the 2025 Public Involvement and Participation activities.
+Table 4 presents the work plan for the 2026 Public Involvement and Participation activities.
 These tasks were developed through an interactive process with staff from the pertinent city departments.

 Table 4.
-2025 Public Involvement and Participation Work Plan

-Task ID Task Description Lead Schedule Notes PI-1 Provide public involvement opportunities for SWMP updates and SMAP.
+2026 Public Involvement and Participation Work Plan Task ID Task Description Lead Schedule Notes PI-1 Provide public involvement opportunities for SWMP updates and SMAP.
 Activity and meeting dates will be posted on city website.
 Administration/Engineering Annually track efforts PI-2 Continue to be an active member of the KGI Watershed Council and encourage public involvement in watershed planning and projects.
-Engineering/KGI Watershed Council KGI meets monthly, alternating between general and leadership PI-3 Begin applying strategies in WSSOG's Outreach and Engagement Report and Implementation Plan for enhancing public involvement of overburdened communities.
-Engineering/WSSOG Must document methods to identify overburdened communities by December 31, 2026 PI-4 Present SWMP to city council for their input and public comment.
+Engineering/KGI Watershed Council KGI meets monthly, alternating between general and leadership PI-3 Document methods used to identify overburdened communities (WSSOG's report and equity atlas) Engineering/WSSOG Due December 31, 2026 PI-4 Present SWMP to city council for their input and public comment.
 Administration/Engineering As requested by city council PI-5 Post SWMP and Annual Report on city website.
-Engineering Posts due May 31 each year
+Engineering Due May 31 each year